 Personal correspondence has been separated in a logical pattern from business correspondence, by date, although because Streckfus Steamers Incorporated was a family business, some personal correspondence has been impossible to separate.
 Where both business and personal correspondence have occurred in the same record, the record has been grouped with business correspondence.
 Alphabetical arrangement has been employed where appropriate to facilitate usage.
 Most records are described at the folder level.
 Some records are described at the item or box level.

-ACCESS: A published finding aid for Special Collection P-11 is available for download, in .PDF and .RTF format.
-Some of the collection may be photocopied, digitally scanned, or photographed, depending on condition and/or restrictions.
+A published finding aid for Special Collection P-11 is available for download, in .PDF and .RTF format below.